upavadi/tng-wp-login/README.md

 # **Wordpress-TNG Login Widget** #

 ## Download ##
-There is no download version.
+There is no download version released.
 (under Development)

 ## License ##